Points of Interest

 Logo Ribeira Sacra

-The Sil Canyon is one of Galicia’s most striking natural treasures, renowned for the breathtaking landscapes of the Sil canyon and its millennia-old wine-making tradition.
+The Ribeira Sacra is one of Galicia’s most striking natural treasures, renowned for the breathtaking landscapes of the Sil canyon and its millennia-old wine-making tradition.
 Located very close to it, Pazo de Chaioso is the ideal starting point for exploring both its monasteries and Romanesque vineyards , as well as the beauty of its natural surroundings.

 Points of interest